Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 [Input](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10102) | Field for user input.
 Label text can include an icon  | Enter feedback
 [Dropdown](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10115) | Select one or more options from a list.
 Can include search and multi-selection features | Choose a language
 [Selection controls](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10128) | Use checkboxes for multiple choices or radio buttons and toggles for single choices.
 For more detailed selections, use a slider | Vote in a poll
-[Error banners](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10141) | Whether displaying an urgent message, error state, or warning, the message should be brief and won't interrupt the user's current task | Issue when submitting a response
+[Error banners](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10141) | Whether displaying an urgent message, error state, or warning, the message should be brief and won't interrupt the user's current task | Display issue when submitting a response

 ## Theming